All work

 The challenge

 A customer wanted something simple: set up email on a newly purchased domain, forward two older domains, and understand why one had been cancelled.
-Intent was clear from the first message.
+The intent was clear from the first message.
 Resolution still took 24 minutes.

 The front-line bot detected every signal correctly.
 Guides followed procedure.
 The customer got the outcome they asked for.
-And yet 91% of the interaction time was spent on wait, re-explanation, and compensating for missing system awareness.
+And yet 91% of the interaction time went to wait, re-explanation, and compensating for missing system awareness.

 Constraints

-- Cross-team ownership.
-L2, ATS, fraud, and billing each owned partial context.
+• Cross-team ownership.
+L2 (second-line support), ATS, fraud, and billing each owned partial context.
 No single team could fix this unilaterally.

 My approach

 I mapped the interaction minute-by-minute against the data that existed but wasn't flowing.
-Then I designed a four-layer orchestration architecture where AI does the cross-system work humans were manually doing:
+Then I designed a four-layer orchestration architecture where AI does the cross-system work the humans were doing by hand:

 Four specific manual behaviors were identified and converted into orchestration primitives: cross-system correlation, fraud awareness without data leakage, structured bot-to-human handoff, and elimination of redundant re-explanation through shared conversation state.